pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

   all your services to the load balancer type and have a separate load balancer for each service.
 This can become difficult to manage long-term.
-  This option works on most cloud platforms (AWS, GKE...), as well as in minikube, and majorly used for internal use.
+  This option works on most cloud platforms (AWS, GKE...), as well as in minikube, and internal use.

 * `Ingress` resource.
 An ingress resource is independent of the services that you deploy.